-Monday With Marg’s Pets – Living With Feral Cats
+An Interview With Marg’s Pets – Living With Feral Cats

 I had known Marg of the popular blog, Marg’s Pets, in the background of my mind though the many cat blogs I was beginning to visit on a regular basis.
-Though each blog I frequented was unique, any comments by Marg had one common theme – she was a humble and kind-hearted soul looking out for the welfare of animals, feral cats in particular.
-Everyone has a warm word for Marg and I soon began to develop a friendship with this humanitarian.
+Though each blog I frequented was unique, any comments left by Marg had one common theme – she was a humble and kind-hearted soul looking out for the welfare of animals, feral cats in particular.
+Everyone else also had a warm word for Marg and I soon began to develop a friendship with this humanitarian.

 Deb: You clearly have a huge and devoted following on your blog.
 When and why did “Marg’s Pets” begin?

 Marg: I started Marg’s pets in 2009 because I had a friend who had made a web site for me so I could advertise some pet supplies and make some money.
 They suggested a blog and I thought that was a good idea.
 The web site was not a success since there are so darn many pet sites out there.
-It is hard to sell things as an affiliate.
+It’s hard to sell things as an affiliate.
 But I discovered blogging was tons of fun and have met some really wonderful and kind people.
 The bloggers are the best and now my blog is used to try to get the word out about animals that desperately need homes and feral cats.

 Deb: I know you love all kinds of animals and have lots of land – how many different animals live on your property in South Carolina with you?